Friday, June 25, 2021

 Update: 20th August, 2021.

-The SNES MAX is now avialable from ReActiveMicro or Lukazi's Loot.
+The SNES MAX is now avialable from ReActiveMicro and Lukazi's Loot.

 The 4Play and SNES MAX cards have been emulated in AppleWin.
 However, currently the configuration is limited and most things are still hard coded.
 Tom is helping out in getting the user interface part enhanced and getting the code integrated into the live AppleWin release.